-I didn’t win in April, nor make the short or long lists.
+I didn’t win the April competition or make the short or long lists.
 But the experience proved I could write a 500-word short story in the 55-hour weekend deadline, and I looked forward to the next month’s competition.

 Fast forward, and in December 2020, I submitted my ninth Furious Fiction entry.
-I’ve still not basked in the winner’s spotlight.
+Sadly, I’ve still not basked in the winner’s spotlight.
 But I’ve enjoyed the monthly writing challenges.
-And I’ve shared my short stories on the Tall and True writers’ website and recently branched out and narrated them for the Tall And True Short Reads audio-fiction podcast.

 So thanks, Furious Fiction.
 You’ve helped me stay sane during the COVID lockdown.

-And inspired me to share my short stories and launch a podcast.
+And you’ve inspired me to share my short stories and launch a podcast.

 © 2020 Robert Fairhead